The Lancet March 23, 2002

 Setting

-Outcome Composite of cardiovascular death, myocardial infarction, and stroke.
+Outcome Composite of cardiovascular death, fatal or nonfatal myocardial infarction, and fatal or nonfatal stroke

 Study Limitations